 Things are happening here at Miss Hall’s — and you will be a part of it all.

 We’re all in this together

 We are defined by our community and our relationships.
-Whether it’s your “Big” surprising you with cupcakes on your birthday, your chemistry teacher attending your piano recital, or Ginger saving your favorite snack for you down in the school store — well, let’s just say that you’ll never feel more known than when you’re at Miss Hall’s.
+Whether it’s your “Big” surprising you with cupcakes on your birthday, your chemistry teacher attending your piano recital, or Ginger saving your favorite snack for you down in the School Store — well, let’s just say that you’ll never feel more known than when you’re at Miss Hall’s.

 And not just known — supported.
 In a boarding school community, you’ll have incredible access to teachers and staff, so you can seek help at all hours.
 Older students are always available to answer your questions and show you what they’ve learned, and if you stay in the dorms, one of our senior Proctors will live on your floor and do a check-in every night.
-Every single student also has what we call a Personal Team: a group of four or five faculty and peers who help you through your individual struggles and successes.
+Every student also has what we call a Personal Team: a group of four or five faculty and peers who help you through your individual struggles and successes.